JDRiches/JDRiches/README.md

 - 🌐 Web Application and API Development
 - ☁️ Cloud Architecture and Engineering
-- ⌨️ Python, Go, Javascrict etc...
+- ⌨️ Python, Go, Javascript etc...

 <!---
 JDRiches/JDRiches is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.